- URL:https://<sslCertificates-url>/generate(POST only)

 If your server will only be accessible on your local area network (LAN) through the URL https://gisserver.domain.com:6443/arcgis, use gisserver as the common name.

-The full name of your state or province, for example, California.
+The full name of your state or province.

-The total time in days during which this certificate will be valid, for example, 365.
+The total time in days during which this certificate will be valid.
 The default is 90.

 The subject alternative name (SAN) is an optional parameter that defines alternatives to the common name (CN) specified in the SSL certificate.
 There cannot be any spaces in the SAN parameter value.